middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/README.md

 <param ve-image
        url="https://user-images.githubusercontent.com/110464039/236245322-3a82211f-d8e1-4d96-b04a-cd1a96af2c3c.jpg">

-## 18 John Donne, Pseudo-Martyr (London, 1610)
+## 18 John Donne, <cite>Pseudo-Martyr</cite> (London, 1610)
 In response to the Gunpowder Plot, in 1606 the Oath of Allegiance was proclaimed in law, requiring all Catholics to swear an allegiance to James I, not the Pope.
 Many Catholics refused.
-John Donne’s Pseudo-Martyr was written as “an exercise in religious polemic, designed to convince an English Protestant readership that even someone with personal sympathies for Catholics can find strong arguments against their refusal to take the” Oath.
+John Donne’s <cite>Pseudo-Martyr</cite> was written as “an exercise in religious polemic, designed to convince an English Protestant readership that even someone with personal sympathies for Catholics can find strong arguments against their refusal to take the” Oath.
 Donne of course was famously raised a Catholic, and the exact date of his conversion to Protestantism is unknown, but it was at least by 1601, when he was married in a Church of England ceremony.
 He was for a time secretary (like Robert Ashley) to Sir Thomas Egerton (1540-1617, Lincoln’s Inn), a known recusant.
 <br><br>
 Image : Donne, Pseudo-martyr title page

 <param ve-image
        url="https://user-images.githubusercontent.com/110464039/236245322-3a82211f-d8e1-4d96-b04a-cd1a96af2c3c.jpg">

-## 19 Recusants order, 1641, MT/1/MIS/33
+## 19 <emp>Recusants order, 1641, MT/1/MIS/33</emp>
 An order of the House of Commons in May 1641 obliged all men to swear an oath of allegiance to the Protestant religion.
 In response, the four Inns of Court had to search for recusants dwelling at the Inns, including at the Inns of Chancery, and expel those who were found.

 <param ve-image
        url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/9b91b2c7-9684-4844-888f-c258450f21a4">

-## 20 Communion books, mid-seventeenth century, MT/15/COM/1
+## 20 <emp>Communion books, mid-seventeenth century, MT/15/COM/1</emp>
 Members of Middle and Inner Temple had to sign this book to show that they had taken communion in Temple Church.
 It is open at 9 May 1669.
 One of the signers is Sir John Hoskyns (1634-1705, Middle Temple).
 Hoskyns became president of the Royal Society in 1682.
 He was friends with John Evelyn (1620-1706, Middle Temple), John Aubrey and other scholars.
 He was described as an awkwardly dressed man who might be taken for a ‘sorry quack’ because of it.
 He is not to be confused with the poet and wit John Hoski/yns (1566-1638, Middle Temple), who is described as ‘merry’ in the ‘Parliament Fart’, and who participated in the 1597-8 revels at Middle Temple.

 <param ve-iframe
  src="https://makingscience.royalsociety.org/embed/items/rbo_2i_16/observations-of-iceland-by-mr-hoskins"
        label="Observations of Iceland by Mr Hoskins: Reference number: RBO/2i/16">

-## 21 John Sweet, Monsig[neu]r fate voi.
-Or A discovery of the Dalmatian apostata (Saint-Omer, 1617)
+## 21 John Sweet, <cite>Monsig[neu]r fate voi.
+Or A discovery of the Dalmatian apostata</cite> (Saint-Omer, 1617)
 As per the title page, this tract was written by ‘C.A.’ (that is, John Sweet) “to his friend P.R. student of the lawes in the Middle Temple”.
 The ‘Dalmatian apostata’ is a reference to Marco Antonio de Dominis (1560-1604), who fled from the Popish dominions to England during the reign of James I, where he published a series of books against the spiritual primacy of the See of Rome.
-Sweet was an English Jesuit, who wrote this tract in response to de Dominis’s De Republica Ecclesiastica.
+Sweet was an English Jesuit, who wrote this tract in response to de Dominis’s <cite>De Republica Ecclesiastica</cite>.
 It was printed by the English College Press in Saint-Omer, France.
 The Press was part of the English Jesuit College, established by the Company of Jesuits to train English Jesuit missionaries.
 The identity of ‘P.R.’ is unknown, but recusants were known to reside at the Inns in the early modern period.

 <param ve-iframe
        src="https://archive.org/embed/bim_early-english-books-1475-1640_monsigr-fate-voi-or-a_sweet-j_1617">